Surface topological quantum criticality: Conformal manifolds and Discrete Strong Coupling Fixed Points: 3D Topological insulators: Distinct surface states and deformation between them

 We now insert $\phi_{\textbf{k}}$ defined in Eqn.\ref{gaussian} into the unitary operator in Eqn.\ref{U_eft} to restrict the action of unitary evolution to the $k_z = \pi$ plane of the bulk BZ.
 The modified unitary operator now reads,

 The Hamiltonian in Eqn.\ref{Hmcrscpc} under the unitary operation $U(k_z, \lambda)$ takes the form, \begin{widetext}

 \end{widetext}

 This is the explicit form of the general Hamiltonian after the unitary transformation for arbitrary $\lambda$.
 The coefficients of $\sigma_x$ matrix give the amplitude of coupling between the momentum states $\textbf{k}$ and $\textbf{k} + \textbf{K}$.
 These terms break the crystal translation symmetry.
-The terms containing $\gamma$ or $\beta \gamma$ anti-commutes with the mass operator $\beta$ and consequently break the inversion symmetry.
-Hence the symmetry is lowered for $\lambda \neq 0,1$.
+Since $[\beta,\gamma]\neq 0$, the Hamiltonian does not have the inversion symmetry.
+Hence, the symmetry is lowered for $\lambda \neq 0,1$.
 In addition, $\phi_{\textbf{k}}$ is a Kronecker delta function.
 Therefore, the Hamiltonian at any $\lambda \neq 0, 1$ would have infinite-ranged hopping terms.

 In short, the unitary operation, \begin{itemize} \item breaks translation symmetry (momentum coupling) \item breaks inversion symmetry (due to the $\gamma$ dependent term) \item introduces infinite-ranged hopping in the bulk lattice (since the unitary operation is restricted to $k_z = \pi$ plane in the bulk BZ). \end{itemize} for any intermediate value of $\lambda$.